OliveTreeBible/MXSymbolicate/README.md

 ## Symbolicating frames in system libraries

 `MXSymbolicate` uses the dSYM provided to it via `--symbols-path` to symbolicate call stack frames in the source app.
 But it needs separate dSYM files for system libraries like `UIKit` and `libsystem_kernel.dylib`.
 As it turns out, these are available for any iOS version that's been on a device you've connected to Xcode in `~/Library/Developer/Xcode/iOS DeviceSupport`.
-Folders there appear to be named according to device and OS version: `<device type> <os version> <os build number>`, ex. `iPad13,16 17.0 (21A329)`.

 Via trial and error, I've figured out that in this `iOS DeviceSupport/<device>/Symbols` folder: